Perry Farrell: 2000–2008: Jane's Addiction new music & Satellite Party

-Satellite Party (2004–2008)

 Farrell formed a new band/theatrical entity entitled the Satellite Party.
 Satellite Party is a concept album and is the story of a fictional band of musicians called the Solutionists who are trying to change the world.
 Farrell conceived the project with his wife Etty Lau Farrell.
 Etty sings and plays her part on the record as well as the live stage shows.
-Satellite Party made its debut in Los Angeles at The Key Club on July 18, 2005, followed by a performance at Lollapalooza 2005 which was held in Grant Park in downtown Chicago on July 24, 2005.
+Satellite Party made its debut in Los Angeles at The Key Club on July 18, 2005, followed by a performance at Lollapalooza 2005, held in Grant Park in downtown Chicago on July 24, 2005.

 Their debut album, Ultra Payloaded, was released on May 29, 2007, on Columbia Records, with contributions from artists such as John Frusciante and Flea of the Red Hot Chili Peppers, electronic dance producers Hybrid, former Red Hot Chili Peppers/Pearl Jam drummer Jack Irons, Joy Division/New Order bassist Peter Hook, and Fergie of the Black Eyed Peas.

 Satellite Party performed at the Coachella Valley Music and Arts Festival on April 27, 2007.
 On June 8 they performed at the Download Festival at Donington, UK.
 On June 29 they performed alongside Pearl Jam, Kings of Leon and Queens of the Stone Age at Rock Werchter, Belgium.
 They performed at Buzz Beach Ball 3 in Kansas City (a concert sponsored by KRBZ), and EndFest 16 in Seattle.

+The four original members of Jane's Addiction played their first show together in 17 years at the first United States edition of the NME Awards on April 23, 2008, and played two small shows in Los Angeles during late 2008.
+Farrell has released a number of solo tracks online, all of them recorded with the involvement of wife Etty Lau.
+Their song "Go All the Way (Into the Twilight)" appeared on the Twilight film soundtrack.